 We pay at least the London Living Wage.

 Earlier this year, our driver Eric set up a football tournament for 300 youths in Ghana.
-This started on a shoestring, funded by just him and a couple of friends, but such was the success that next November they plan to bring a team from the tournament to play in the Gothia cup in Gothenburg - the youth equivalent of the world cup!
+This started on a shoestring, funded by just him and a couple of friends, but such was the success next November they plan to bring a team from the tournament to play in the Gothia cup in Gothenburg - the youth equivalent of the world cup!

-Football runs through Eric’s blood; he played football in Italy for 20 years, 4 as a professional. ``Playing football in Italy is easy, everything you need is there, he says, but when he looked back at his roots in Ghana, he found it really difficult.
-‘There’s no infrastructure and it's impossible if you don’t have money and the right person to push you forward'.
+Football runs through Eric’s blood; he played football in Italy for 20 years, 4 as a professional.
+‘Playing football in Italy easy, everything you need is there, he says, but when he looked back at his roots in Ghana, he found it is really difficult.
+‘There’s no infrastructure and its impossible if you don’t have money and the right person to push you forward'.

 In August with support from football agencies in England, Italy and Denmark, they arranged a football tournament.
-After launching on social media and plugging in radio slots, word got around, and 300 children travelled from all over the country to the capital.
+After launching on social media and plugging on radio slots, word got around, and 300 children traveled from all over the country to the capital.
 Eric and friends paid for the players travel, accommodation and sustenance.
 The kit was sponsored by a new Ghanian start-up Glabamas, who produce pure organic shea butter.
 Eric is also excited that the Ghanaian second division team ‘Starmakers’ will take any budding stars under their wing and slot them into their academy system

 Eric has called on his extensive contact list of fellow coaches and world-class former players who are taking an interest.
 Next year, contacts from the UK, Denmark, and Italy will be making the trip to Ghana.
 He holds a UEFA coaching Licence, and Oh, just space to mention, he speaks 6 languages!
 So we can expect no communication problems when his prodigies are picked up.